adobe/target-sdk-testing/README.md

    * If `notificationOutput` is specified within the test, validate that a notification was sent and that it contains the keys and values specified within `notificationOutput`.
 If `notificationOutput` is null, verify that no notifications were sent.

 To see a working example check out the [Node.js test runner](https://github.com/adobe/target-nodejs-sdk/blob/main/packages/target-decisioning-engine/test/decisioning.spec.js)

+### Adding Additional Tests

+To add additional tests to the suite:
+1. Create a new activity in the `Target Testing` admin [here](https://experience.adobe.com/#/@targettesting/target/activities)
+1. Find the object that contains the `artifactFilename` you wish to update in `src/testArtifacts.json`.
+Update `activityIds` and `adminUrls` with the activity ID and admin URL of the new activity
+1. Follow the steps [below](#generating-updated-test-artifacts) to update the artifacts located at `src/schema.artifacts` with the new activity
+1. Update the corresponding test model located at `src/schema/models` with the new activity by following [these steps](#updating-to-the-latest-schema).
+Specifications for the test models can be found [here](#test-models)
+1. Update the [On-device decisioning test artifact wiki](https://wiki.corp.adobe.com/display/Target/On-device+Decisioning%3A+Test+Artifacts) to include the new activity created in the appropriate table with details.

 ### Test Models